ubikorp/lacking.org/_posts/playlists/2018-10-30-mixtape-halloween-2018.md

 tags: deadbolt messer-chups strfkr orwells house-of-freaks eskimo peach-kelli-pop duplex-halloween-planet jason-trachtenburg unicorns we-wrote-book-on-connectors throbbing-gristle ministry mekons chad-vangaalen thee-oh-sees team-usa
-keywords: Deadbolt, Messer Chups, STRFKR, The Orwells, House of Freaks, Eskimo, Peach Kelli Pop, Duplex Halloween Planet, Jason Trachtenburg, The Unicorns, We Wrote The Book on Connectors, Throbbing Gristle, Ministry, The Mekons, Chad VanGaalen, Thee Oh Sees, Team USA
+keywords: Chad VanGaalen, Deadbolt, Duplex Halloween Planet, Eskimo, House of Freaks, Jason Trachtenburg, The Mekons, Messer Chups, Ministry, The Orwells, Peach Kelli Pop, STRFKR, Team USA, Thee Oh Sees, Throbbing Gristle, The Unicorns, We Wrote The Book on Connectors
 ---
 This is the HALLOWEEN 2018 mixtape, seventeen carefully curated bits and pieces of spine-tingling scary and thematic.
 Yes, there was some Ministry.
 And some Throbbing Gristle, and others